• Home

 In the meantime, various other Perth expatriates had gathered in Sydney in bands such as The Scientists and Hoodoo Gurus.
 In 1987 Peter Simpson got together with some ex-members of these bands to form The Dubrovniks.

-Over the next twenty years Peter Simpson played an occasional acoustic spot supporting a friend’s band but effectively disappeared from the music scene.
+Over the next twenty years Peter Simpson played an occasional acoustic spot but effectively disappeared from the music scene.
 In 2012, The Spectre’s Revenge reformed for two nights only at Sydney’s Excelsior Hotel.
-In 2015 and 2016 The Dubrovniks reformed and toured Europe.
-Then Dom Simpson (drummer for Sydney-based power metal band Darker Half) convinced his father that he should record some of the songs he had been writing during his 20+ year break.
-The result is “Return of the Dilettante.”
+In 2015 and 2016 The Dubrovniks reformed and undertook two sold-out tours of Europe.

 • Log out